Alone Together (2022 film)

 Alone Together is a 2022 American romantic drama film written and directed by Katie Holmes.
 The film stars Holmes, Jim Sturgess, Derek Luke, Melissa Leo, Zosia Mamet, and Becky Ann Baker.
 It premiered at the Tribeca Film Festival on July 14, 2022 and was released in the United States on July 22, 2022, by Vertical Entertainment.

 Synopsis

-The film centers around two strangers who are sharing an Airbnb in New York City during the COVID-19 lockdown.
+The film centers around two strangers who are sharing an Airbnb in New York state during the COVID-19 lockdown.